-Following disengagement of the autothrust function, positive indication of disengagement should include at least a visual flight crew alert and deletion of autothrust 'engaged' status annunciations.
+Following disengagement of the autothrust function, positive indication of disengagement should include at least a visual flight crew alert and deletion of autothrust 'engaged' status annunciations (to show compliance with CS 25.1329(k)).
 For automatic disengagement, visual indications should persist until cancelled by flight crew action.
-For manual disengagement, if an aural is provided, visual indications should persist until cancelled by flight crew action.
-For manual is not provided, the visual indications should persist until cancelled by flight crew action.
+For manual disengagement, if an aural is provided, visual indications should persist for some minimum period.
+If an aural is not provided, the visual indications should persist until cancelled by flight crew action.
 For aural indication, if provided, an aural alert of sufficient duration and volume should be provided to assure that the flight crew has been alerted that disengagement has occurred.
 An extended cycle of an aural alert is not acceptable following disengagement if such an alert can significantly interfere with flight crew coordination or radio communication.
 Disengagement of the autothrust function is considered a Caution alert.